EstatePass

 Why This Is the Correct Answer

-Florida construction safety regulations specifically mandate that general contractors conduct safety meetings on a weekly basis for all construction sites.
-These meetings must be properly documented with attendance records and must address safety topics that are relevant to the current phase of work being performed.
-The weekly frequency ensures regular communication about safety hazards and procedures while being practical for construction schedules.
-This requirement is part of Florida's comprehensive approach to workplace safety in the construction industry.
+Florida construction safety regulations mandate weekly safety meetings on all construction sites.
+These meetings must be conducted every seven days, properly documented with attendance records, and cover safety topics relevant to current work activities.
+The weekly frequency ensures regular communication of safety protocols, hazard awareness, and regulatory compliance.
+Documentation must include date, attendees, topics discussed, and any safety concerns addressed during the meeting.

 Why the Other Options Are Wrong